yiisoft/yii-debug/README.md

 ## Filtering

-Disabling debugging may help you to debug in production or not to flood to the debug storage with payload which never be used for debug purpose.
+Disabling debugging for certain requests or console runs may help you to debug in production or not to flood the debug storage with unuseful payloads.

 You can specify which routes should not trigger the Debug extension by adding the ones into the configuration: